abltcp97/blog/_posts/2024-12-04-building-cyber-home-lab-part-1.md

 - For PCI(e) passthrough a CPU with VT-d/AMD-d CPU flag is needed.

 ## Enabling Virtualization
-Before installing Proxmox we need to make sure virtualization is enabled on the system.On Windows this can be checked by opening up Task Manager -> Performance and checking if Virtualization is set to Enabled.
+Before installing Proxmox we need to make sure virtualization is enabled on the system.On Windows this can be checked by opening up Task Manager, clicking the  Performance tab and checking if Virtualization is set to Enabled.

 ![system-picture](/images/homelab-guide/part1/windows-taskmanager.png)
 If for whatever reason you do not have virtualization enabled, then you will need to enabled as it is disabled in the BIOS.
 If you do not see virtualization at all, you are out of luck and your system does not support it.
 There many flavors of BIOS's that I cannot cover so instead I will link below some resources on how to enable your Virtualization through your BIOS!